Druitt Hall Community Association - Logo

 The short video below shows the exterior condition of the hall in 2012, before DHCA took on the lease, can be viewed on our History (Druitt Hall) page.

-The views expressed in the video are those of the original author and refer to the previous landlord.
+The views expressed in the video are those of the original author and references made are to the previous landlord.

 A more-recent video about a visit to Druitt Gardens (pre-dating 2023 work to the windows and cladding),